smartdevicelink/protocol_spec/README.md

 ### 4.3 Audio Service (PCM)
 >Available: Protocol Version 3 and greater

 The application can start the audio service to send PCM audio data to the head unit.
+The payload for the Audio Service is only PCM audio data.

 ### 4.4 Video Service (H.264)
 >Available: Protocol Version 3 and greater

+The application can start the video service to send H.264 video data to the head unit.
+The payload for the Video Service is only H.264 video data.

 ### 4.5 Reserved Services